Back to Home Page or Contents Page or Magic or Index

 phrase comes from the beginning of The

-traditional and modern magic which was inscribed upon the tablet in
+entire system of traditional and modern magic which was inscribed upon

-The significance of this phrase is that it is
+The significance of this quote is that it is

 believed to hold the key to all mysteries.
 All systems of magic are

 claimed to function by this formula. "'That which is above is the

 same as that which is below'...Macrocosmos is the same as

 microcosmos.
 The universe is the same as God, God is the same as man,

 man is the same as the cell, the cell is the same as the atom, the atom